hjpr/suplex/README.md

 [Python API Reference | Supabase Docs](https://supabase.com/docs/reference/python/using-modifiers)

-- order(column, ascending)
+- order(column: str, ascending: bool = True, nulls_first: Optional[bool] = None)
   - Order the query result by column.
 Defaults to ascending (lowest -> highest).
+Use nulls_first to place nulls at top or bottom of order.
+- limit(count: int)
+  - Limit the number of rows returned by count.
+- range(start: int, end: int)
+  - Limit the result starting at start offset and ending at end offset.
+- csv()
+  - Return data as a string in CSV format.
+- single()
+  - Not implemented yet.
+- maybe_single()
+  - Not implemented yet.

+## Other Functions

+- rpc(function: str, params: Dict[Any, Any])

+  - Calls a postgres function deployed in Supabase.

 ---